We research and explore the coolest ghost towns and historic locations in Ohio!

 Surprise – Washington Township (formerly in Marion County) Post Office: 1826 – 1903 Location: 40.610779, -82.842085 on Marion – Williamsport Rd at the intersection of Mt Gilead – Iberia Galion Rd Remnants: none known Description: This farming and postal town had a school and was on the Big Four Railroad (Cleveland, Cincinnati, Chicago, & St. Louis Railroad).

 Steam Corners, OH – (mid-1800s – present farming and saw mill town with less residents than in the past)

 Location: Troy Township, Morrow County – On Steam Corners – Lexington Rd at the intersection of SR 314 (Chesterville – Shelby Rd)

-There isn’t much left in town besides a Methodist church that sits next to the last school the town had, the remains of the last store near the center of town, & maybe 15 – 20 homes.
+There isn’t much left in town besides a Methodist church that sits next to the last school the town had and maybe 20 homes.
 Its biggest attraction these days is the Mid-Ohio Sports Car Course about a mile east of Steam Corners on Steam Corners – Lexington Rd.